usrofgh/auto_parser/README.md

 3. Process new “CARD” records:
-   * Load entries with status NEW and type CARD (they appeared after retrying 'COMMON' parsing)
+   * Load entries with status NEW and type CARD (they appeared after retrying 'PAGE_LINK' parsing)
    * For each, attempt to parse as above

 ---